xalaida/laravel-translatable/README.md

 ## ☕ Contributing

+Thank you for considering contributing.
 Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for more information.

 ## 🔓 Security